What Happened in the Addicks Watershed During the Tax Day Flood?

 What is the Flood Control District Doing in the Aftermath of the Flood?

-In the aftermath of the storm event (April 16-17), we are doing the
+In the aftermath of the storm event (April 16-17, 2016), teams from the Flood Control District:

-- Inspecting flood control facilities for storm damage and debris.
+- Inspected flood control facilities for storm damage and debris.